 How to cook an Instant Pot Pork Roast

-Some of my other favorite pork roast recipes:
+Check out more of my favorite pork recipes:

 - 1 2.5 lb. pork loin